wearebraid/vueformulate.com/docs/guide/inputs/file/README.md

 }]
 ```

-While each result can certainly include more details than the `url` property it
+While each result can certainly include more details than the `url` property, it
 is the only required value.
 It can be a fully qualified URL or a path.
 If it's
 an `image` it should work as the `src` attribute for an `<img>` tag.